OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 The rule corresponds to requests by browser plugins (it's usually Flash).

-> **Compatibility with different versions of AdGuard.** AdGuard for Windows, macOS and Android often can't accurately detect this type and defines it as `other`.
+> **不同版本 AdGuard 的兼容性** AdGuard for Windows, macOS and Android often can't accurately detect this type and defines it as `other`.

 <a id="font-modifier"></a>
 ##### **`font`**